The Lexus and the Olive Tree: Golden Arches theory

 The book puts forward a capitalist peace theory, first published as an opinion piece in The New York Times in December 1996, called the Golden Arches Theory of Conflict Prevention; although slightly tongue-in-cheek, it states:

 No two countries that both have a McDonald's have ever fought a war against each other.

 He supported that observation, as a theory, by stating that when a country has reached an economic development where it has a middle class strong enough to support a McDonald's network, it would become a "McDonald's country", and will not be interested in fighting wars anymore.

 Friedman's point is that due to globalization, countries that have made strong economic ties with one another have too much to lose to ever go to war with one another.
 Regardless of whether the statement is true, the conclusions to be drawn are unclear.
-The global expansion of McDonald's restaurants is a relatively recent phenomenon when put into the context of the history of warfare, and, with a few notable exceptions, has proceeded into relatively stable markets.

 Shortly after the book was published, NATO bombed Yugoslavia.
 On the first day of the bombing, McDonald's restaurants in Belgrade were demolished by the Serbian people and were rebuilt only after the bombing ended.
 In the 2000 edition of the book, Friedman argued that this exception proved the rule: the war ended quickly, he argued, partly because the Serbian population did not want to lose their place in a global system "symbolized by McDonald's".

 Critics have pointed to other conflicts as counterexamples, depending on what one considers "a war":